SeXde/AIVA_2024_CellVision_ImageAnalyzer/README.md

 **CellVision ImageAnalyzer** allows to detect and locate cells in microscopy images.
 The service can be used easily via API REST.

+> This is the `master` branch, it contains the last stable release.
+To check the latest changes, check the `develop` branch.

 # How to use
 > This section will be documented as soon as the API details are set in stone.